guchenghao/Notes-for-VR-Papers-and-HCI/Education/Digital Transformations of Classrooms in Virtual Reality.md

 - Tobii eye tracker

 ## Experimental Design
 - The main purpose of our study is to investigate the effects of digital transformations of the classrooms to **VR settings on learners**.
-Therefore, we designed **a user-study to study these efects**
+Therefore, we designed **a user-study to study these effects**

 - Participants were recruited from local academic track schools via **e-mails and invitation letters**, **381 volunteer** sixth-grade students (179 female, 202 male)